hniksic/gitsync/README.md

-Intended audience are developers who want to **develop** locally because that's where they have a nicely configured IDE, but must **run** their software remotely because that's where the datasets or other runtime environment lies.
+Intended audience are developers who want to **develop** locally because that's where they have a nicely configured IDE, but must **run** their software remotely because that's where the data is.

 ## Usage